Sections Of This Article

 The recent interest in individuality and uniqueness led to the advent of limited edition watches.
 These are still much sought after when the edition is limited for a legitimate reason, for example:

-The A. Lange & soehne tourbograph perpetual, “pour le mérite”:
+The A. Lange & Soehne tourbograph perpetual, “pour le mérite”:

 . . . combines five outstanding complications: fusée-and-chain transmission, tourbillon, rattrapante chronograph, and perpetual calendar.
 It is available on “honey-gold”, silver or platinum, and limited to 50 pieces, commemorating their 175th anniversary.

 Marketing exaggerates characteristics, or even falsely assigns characteristics, in order to fit what the market desires.
-For example, there are watches being marketed as “art”, when they have no influences other than the usual mechanical engineering and fine jewelry influences, both of which are design rather than art.
-I guess one could say that the marketing of an object as “art”, makes them worthy of the special attention which is a part of the definition of art, but that’s a bit of a stretch, really.
+For example, there are watches being marketed as “art”, when they have no influences other than the usual mechanical engineering and fine jewellery influences, both of which are design rather than art.
+I guess one could say that the marketing of an object as “art”, makes them somewhat worthy of the special attention which is a part of the definition of art, but that’s a bit of a stretch, really.

 Most brands seek to differentiate themselves in the market, and thus can be seen as individual to some degree.
 The degree to which they are really individual, can vary widely.
-One way to judge how individual a watch is, would be to assess how much of its influences are different to the main influences of watches in general (which are mechanical engineering and fine jewelry).
+One way to judge how individual a watch is, would be to assess how much of its influences are different to the main influences of watches in general (which are mechanical engineering and fine jewellery).

 Individuality And Watchmaking Today.